 - All applicants are first-timers

-There are only 2 differences between the SSC and JJS:
+There are some differences between the SSC and JSS:

-- JJS means that 2 to 4 singles are jointly applying, while in SSC, only 1 single are applying.
+- JSS means that 2 to 4 singles are jointly applying, while in SSC, only 1 single are applying.

-- Under the SSC, you would be required to top up an additional S$15,000 for your unit, while those in JJS are not required.
+- Under the SSC, you would be required to top up an additional S$15,000 for your unit, while those in JSS are not required.

-Yes, based on historical trends, BTOs for singles generally see a high over-subscription whereby 1 flat can be vied by as many as 10 people.
+Based on historical trends, BTOs for singles generally see a high over-subscription , though the situation have improved as the backlogs are cleared.

-Based on 2017 BTO exercises, a 2-room flexi flat can cost up to a maximum of $164,000, before grants.
-Whereas a 3-room flat can costs anywhere between $240,000 to $300,000, before grants.
+Based on 2017 BTO exercises, a 2-room flexi unit costs up to a maximum of $164,000, before grants.
+Whereas a 3-room HDB resale can costs anywhere between $240,000 to $300,000, before grants.
 For those singles who cannot afford such a high quantum, BTO flat are their best choice.

 It’s a well-known fact that HDB gives out grants for applicants with low income in tiered amounts.